Hardware Design

 NB-IoT is not widely deployed by cellular providers, and they frequently impose severe limits on connection frequency and data volume.
 NB-IoT remains an immature technology.

-Simply selecting a high-speed CCM does ensure high speed.
+Simply selecting a high-speed CCM does not ensure high speed.
 In a region where you can't establish and maintain a connection the throughput is 0 bits/second.
 When signals are weak, throughput is greatly reduced from its theoretical maximum.
+When the base station to which a CCM is connected is congested throughput will be reduced.
 All of the factors affecting connectivity also affect throughput.

 GNSS - Location Tagging and Tracking